What Is Account-Based Marketing (ABM) Strategy?

 While using a personalized approach that matches each and every contact in the account, you are likely to develop a relationship with each and every one of these contacts.
 You will increase their level of interest, engage them, and pique their curiosity.
 Nurture this relationship and evolve it into a mature relationship with a high level of trust in your solution.

-What Are the Benefits of Using ABM Marketing?
+What Are the Benefits of Using ABM?

-How Successful is ABM?
+How Successful Is ABM?

 The marketing community enthusiasm surrounding ABM may lead some people to be skeptical about its benefits.
 However, the statistics all point to the same conclusion: adopting ABM leads to enhanced growth for businesses.

-When asked about how long it takes to see progress, the FlipMyFunnel’s 2018 State of Account-Based Marketing report indicated that over 50% of the respondents saw results within 6 months of implementation (see the diagram below).
+When asked about how long it takes to see progress, the FlipMyFunnel’s 2018 State of ABM report indicated that over 50% of the respondents saw results within 6 months of implementation (see the diagram below).These facts demonstrate why ABM has become the new industry standard for B2B marketers.

 Defining and implementing ABM presents many challenges, and Direct Objective is the perfect partner to work with in order to overcome them.
 Here are a few ABM domains that we can assist you with: